DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Recipes/index.rst

 Add/Remove Recipe, Add Node to Recipe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the recipe panel on the bottom of the mainwindow you can add and remove recipe.
+From the recipe panel on the bottom of the main window you can add and remove recipe.
 To tell a node to store its information in recipes, right click on the node
 and select "Add Node To Recipe".
 Once that's successful, you will see a small R icon on the top left of the node.

 .. image:: Images/add_node_to_recipe.png